Skip to content

 API Reference

-Complete TypeScript API reference for @gurungabit/db2-node.
+Complete TypeScript API reference for db2-node.

 Types